pwalsh/openbudgets/docs/guide/features/internationalization.rst

 *Domains*

-It is also required to map a language to a subdomain or multiple sobdomains.
+It is also required to map a language to a subdomain or multiple subdomains.
 We use subdomains for two reasons:

 1. It is optimal for search indexing, and the preferred method for delivering multlilingual content as per the Google Webmaster Guidelines.